When to print yourself & when to use a printing service

 Once you’ve done your research, find the company that has everything you are looking for.
-Remember, a little bit higher price may be worth it for quality labels and superior customer service.

 The beauty of using a label company such as Avery is that besides more than 80 years of experience as the inventor of self-adhesive labels, the company is a one-stop label shop.

-You can order blank labels by the sheet that you can print yourself from home, or custom labels and stickers digitally printed on industry-leading equipment, or both.
+You can order blank labels by the sheet that you can print yourself from home, custom labels and stickers digitally printed on industry-leading equipment, or both.
 The company also offers in-store retail packs, as well as our popular free templates that make personalizing your labels a breeze.